s6hib/Chore-Tracker-API/docs/concurrency.md

-    Note over PersonA, PersonB: Scenario - Person A creates a new bill while Person B removes a roommate from the system PersonA->>Database: POST /bills/create_bill with $400 electricity bill Database->>PersonA: Inserts new bill into the bill table with ID #14 PersonA->>Database: Query roommate counts by selecting all the roommate IDs (finds 4 roommates: Sahib, Carson, Antony, Sue)
+    Note over PersonA, PersonB: Scenario - Person A creates a new bill while Person B removes a roommate from the system PersonA->>Database: POST /bills/create_bill with $400 electricity bill Database->>Database: Inserts new bill into the bill table with ID #14 PersonA->>Database: Query roommate counts by selecting all the roommate IDs (finds 4 roommates: Sahib, Carson, Antony, Sue)
     PersonA->>Database: Calculate per-person cost ($400/4 = $100 each)
     PersonB->>Database: Remove Sahib from the roommate table